randi-source/DS-Introduction/README.md

-# DS-Introduction
+# Data Science-Introduction
 ![Data Science](image/chatgpt_image_ds_illustration.png)

 ## Overview
-Welcome to DS-Introduction!
+Welcome to Data Science-Introduction!
 This repository is designed to introduce data science concepts to people from all backgrounds, regardless of their prior technical experience.
 The goal is to make data science accessible, understandable, and practical for everyone.

 ## Purpose
 This repository serves as a comprehensive resource for: